Questions & answers about treatment in the ERCM

 How exactly is the tumor destroyed?

-The radiation unit rotates around the patient – typically 150 – 250 (out of 3,000 possible) radiation directions are used during treatment.
-The rays cross in the tumor in such a way that the tumor-destroying dose is reached there.
-Due to the highly concentrated radiation, the diseased cells are “biologically switched off” by damaging their genetic material (DNA), while the healthy surrounding tissue is protected as much as possible.
+The radiation unit rotates around the patient – typically 150-250 (out of 3,000 possible) directions of radiation are used during treatment.
+The beams cross in the tumour so that the tumor-destroying dose is reached there.
+The highly concentrated radiation “biologically switches off” the diseased cells by damaging their genetic material (DNA), while sparing as much healthy surrounding tissue as possible.

 3